 How Much Do Birth Injury Lawyers Cost?

-Most birth injury lawyers work on a basis.
+Most birth injury lawyers work on a contingency fee basis.
 This means there are no upfront costs to you, and you only pay if your case is won.
 In some cases, filing fees are added to your cost, but your birth trauma lawyers will explain the cost structure.

 How Do I Know My Child’s Birth Injury Was Caused By Malpractice or Negligence?

-In order to prove that a child's birth injury was caused by malpractice or negligence, you must establish that there was a legal duty by the doctors owed to the patient.
+To prove that a child’s birth injury was caused by malpractice or negligence, you must establish that there was a legal duty by the doctors owed to the patient.
 There must have been a breach of this duty where the medical attention given did not meet the standard of care expected, and as a result, damages were suffered.

 If you suspect your child suffered a birth injury at the hands of a negligent medical professional, you should begin documenting everything.
 Get copies of medical records, talk with others who were present at the delivery, and be sure to keep a detailed record of what went wrong.